안녕하세요! 토미입니다.

 If you use the past tense, 전화 왔어요, the sentence could mean that there was a phone call and it has not been completed.

-Thus, 왔어요 is technically past tense, but it has some kind of connection between past and present.
+Thus, 왔어요 is technically past tense, but it has some connection between past and present.

 Do you get it?
-However, if you say 왔었어요, then the lister understands that the action itself is completed.
-Got it?
+However, if you say 왔었어요, then the listener understands that the action itself is completed, and got it?

 우리가 처음 만났을 때 난 대학생이었었지.